 Unfortunately, certain individuals may be at a higher risk of being sexually assaulted by their Uber driver than others.
 Women traveling alone, young adults, and elderly individuals may be more vulnerable and have a harder time fighting off their attacker.
 Similarly, individuals under the influence of alcohol or drugs may be more susceptible as well.
 Out-of-town travelers visiting Philadelphia and Center City may also be at risk due to their unfamiliarity with the area.

 Certain locations can also be more prone to sexual assault activity than others.
 College campuses, such as the University of Pennsylvania and Temple University, may be at higher risk for these offenses.
-Other crowded locations, such as the Philadelphia International Airport and local bars, may make it easier for an assault to go unnoticed.
-However, isolated and residential areas are sometimes associated with an increase or sexual assault activity as well.
+Other crowded locations, such as Philadelphia International Airport and local bars, may make an assault go unnoticed.
+However, isolated and residential areas are sometimes associated with an increase in sexual assault activity as well.

 While these are some of the most targeted individuals and locations, sexual assault offenses are not limited to these parties and places.
 Because sexual assault can happen anywhere, it is important to remain alert during your ride.
 If you have been assaulted by your driver, maintaining evidence of your ride request and/or phone screenshots of the app can be provided to Philadelphia courts as evidence of your initial ride request, route, and more when the assault occurred.

-Like any type of legal case, evidence is critical to having a strong claim and receiving a favorable outcome.
+As in any legal case, evidence is critical to a strong claim and a favorable outcome.
 There are certain types of evidence you can gather or initiate after you have been assaulted.
 Other forms of evidence will need to be obtained by Philadelphia Uber sexual assault attorneys who have access to resources you may not have.
 The more documentation you have, the smoother your case will be.
 Some common forms of evidence may include:

 While this is not a full list of evidence a lawyer may use in your case, it does provide a clear snapshot of some key items you will want to secure or talk with your lawyer about when building your case.
 Your lawyer will review any evidence you have initiated or collected and do further research to gather more items and information.
 They will discuss what your options are in light of the available evidence, and what strategies may be most effective for securing a favorable outcome in your case.